-In the past decade we have completed more the 25 acquisitions.
-Most recently, in the second quarter of 2019, we acquired both NetEffects Inc and Powwow Inc after having acquired OnTarget Group Inc in the first quarter of 2019.
-These acquisitions are part of our integrated M&A growth strategy, which is centered on three key factors:

-growing our customer base, expanding geographically and adding complementary solutions and services to our portfolio- all while we seek to ensure our continued high quality of services and product delivery.
+In the past decade we have completed more than 25 acquisitions.
+Most recently, during 2020, we acquired both Aptonet Inc and Stockell Information Systems, Inc together with two small acquisitions.
+These acquisitions are part of our integrated M&A growth strategy, which is centered on three key factors: growing our customer base, expanding geographically and adding complementary solutions and services to our portfolio-all while we seek to ensure our continued high quality of services and product delivery.
 Any failure to successfully integrate the business, operations and employees of our acquired companies, or to otherwise realize the anticipated benefits of these acquisitions, could harm our results of operations.
 Our ability to realize these benefits will depend on the timely integration and consolidation of organizations, operations, facilities, procedures, policies and technologies, and the harmonization of differences in the business cultures between these companies and their personnel.
 Integration of these businesses will be complex and time consuming, will involve additional expense and could disrupt our business and divert management's attention from ongoing business concerns.
-The challenges involved in integrating NetEffects, Powwow, OnTarget Group and other former acquisitions include:
+The challenges involved in integrating Aptonet inc, Stockell Information Systems, Inc and other former acquisitions include:

-• Preserving customer, supplier and other important relationships

-- Integrating complex, core products and services that we acquire with our existing products and services - Integrating financial forecasting and controls, procedures and reporting cycles - Combining and integrating information technology, or IT, systems - Integrating employees and related HR systems and benefits, maintaining employee morale and retaining key employees - Potential confusion that we may have in our dealings with customers and prospective customers as to the products we are offering to them and potential overlap among those products
+- Preserving customer, supplier and other important relationships - Integrating complex, core products and services that we acquire with our existing products and services - Integrating financial forecasting and controls, procedures and reporting cycles - Combining and integrating information technology, or IT, systems

+- Integrating employees and related HR systems and benefits, maintaining employee morale and retaining key employees - Potential confusion that we may have in our dealings with customers and prospective customers as to the products we are offering to them and potential overlap among those products